aleshaleksey/fansys23/06-abilities.md

 **Type**: Natural (Class C)

-**Description**: The penalties that are normally applied when a character carries a weight equal to, or above, its "light load" weight are not applied until the "medium load" weight is reached.
-The "medium load" penalties are applied as normal (and at the same weight as the new "light load" limit).
+**Description**: The penalties that are normally applied when a character carries a weight equal to, or above, its "light load" weight are not applied until the "medium load" weight limit is reached.
+The "medium load" penalties are applied as normal (and at the same weight as the NEW "light load" limit).

 **Prerequisite**: Mighty I + 15 STR + 15 CON.